Natural Clothes Moth Control

 Other materials attacked include leather, silk, felt and fur.

-The moth larvae don’t always begin life feeding on your clothes, they begin feeding on your skin!
+Moth larvae don’t always begin life feeding on your clothes.
+Moths begin feeding on your skin!
 Skin flakes from humans and pets build up in the dust under large items of furniture of which 70-80% is skin flakes.

 A deep clean of carpets beneath and behind furniture can sometimes deliver outstanding results without the need for pesticides.

-Many homes we visit have mothballs and pheromone traps throughout.
-Despite these common remedies, moths remain abundant.
+Conversely, many homes have mothballs and pheromone traps throughout, yet moths remain abundant.

-Is this because the traps don’t work?
-No, the real reason is you are not cleaning or tackling these insects in the right places or in the right way.
+So, are the moths abundant because the traps don’t work?
+No, the real reason is you’re not cleaning or tackling these insects in the right places or the right way.

 Wardrobes, tightly packed with clothes enable clothes moths and their larvae to remain concealed and undisturbed.

 Large items of furniture are the other reason for moth infestations.
-We visit properties with huge, heavy items of furniture that are almost never moved.
+We visit properties with heavy items of furniture that are rarely if ever moved.

 10 Steps For A Moth Free Home